U.S. waives sanctions on Nord Stream 2 company and CEO

 At the rate it is being constructed, it will be finished before the end of the year, if not sooner, analysts said.

-Russian officials signaled on Wednesday that the move to waive sanctions could help mend Washington’s fraught ties with Moscow.
+Russian officials signaled on Wednesday that waivers could help mend Washington’s fraught ties with Moscow.

-Senator Jeanne Shaheen, a Democrat, said after speaking with a Biden administration official that she was disappointed about the waivers.
-“Every option available to prevent its completion should be utilized,” she said of the pipeline.

-Waiving sanctions on Nord Stream 2 AG and its CEO will remove one irritant in U.S.-German ties, and U.S. officials hope it provides some leverage to deepen cooperation on broader issues, including China and Russia.

-German officials had pressed hard for such an outcome, arguing that the overall relationship was too important to sacrifice over what Berlin has described as a commercial project.

-Reporting by Andrea Shalal and Timothy Gardner in Washington and Sabine Siebold in Berlin; Additional reporting by Patricia Zengerle; Writing by Susan Heavey; Editing by Louise Heavens, Steve Orlofsky and Peter Cooney
+Reporting by Andrea Shalal, Timothy Gardner and Steve Holland in Washington and Sabine Siebold in Berlin; Additional reporting by Patricia Zengerle; Writing by Susan Heavey; Editing by Steve Orlofsky and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.